 Rally does not support Windows and is only actively tested on MacOS and Linux.
-Before installing Rally, please ensure that the following packages are installed.
+Install the following packages first.

 Python

 - Python 3.4 or better available as python3 on the path.
 Verify with: python3 --version. - Python3 header files (included in the Python3 development package). - pip3 available on the path.
 Verify with pip3 --version.